-- (a) There is an appropriate learner: teacher/teacher trainer ratio for all ELE programmes to ensure participation opportunities on the part of the learners and effective classroom management on the part of teachers and teacher trainers.
-A maximum ratio of 16 learners/teachers: 1 teacher/teacher trainer is required.
-For closed groups, a maximum ratio of 18 learners: 1 teacher/teacher trainer is required.
-For foundation year programmes, a maximum ratio of 24 learners: 1 teacher is required. - (b) Each centre, whether main, additional, summer or temporary, has a dedicated academic manager.
-This requirement will not apply in the case of additional spaces that are a ten-minute walk from the main centre and that are used for temporary classrooms. - (c) The number of academic managers per centre is proportional to the number of enrolled learners at the centre.
-A maximum ratio of 160 learners: 1 academic manager per centre is required. - (d) Academic managers may be included on the teaching and training schedule.
-However, once a centre has more than five groups of ELE taking place at any one time, e.g., five groups in the morning schedule and five groups in the afternoon schedule, there must be an academic manager in place with a maximum of five contact teaching hours per week and the rest of their schedule devoted to academic management duties.
-These duties can include occasional substitution work, where necessary, up to a maximum of 15 contact teaching hours over one week at any one time.
-Beyond this, another teacher must be recruited and the academic manager must return to full-time academic management duties, with a maximum of five contact teaching hours per week.
+- (a) There is an appropriate learner : teacher/teacher trainer ratio for all ELE programmes to ensure participation opportunities on the part of the learners and effective classroom management on the part of teachers and teacher trainers.
+A maximum ratio of 16 learners/teachers : 1 teacher/teacher trainer is required.
+For closed groups, a maximum ratio of 18 learners : 1 teacher/ teacher trainer is required.
+For foundation year programmes, a maximum ratio of 24 learners : 1 teacher is required. - (b) Each centre has a dedicated academic manager.
+This requirement will not apply in the case of additional spaces that are located within a distance of one kilometre from the main centre and are used as temporary classrooms. - (c) The number of academic managers per centre is proportional to the number of enrolled learners at the centre.
+A maximum ratio of 160 learners : 1 academic manager per centre is required. - (d) Academic managers may be included on the teaching and training schedule to ensure currency of effective practice.
+However, once a centre has a minimum of five groups of ELE learners, the academic manager's teaching must be restricted to a maximum of five contact teaching hours per week.
+An academic manager's duties may include occasional substitution teaching hours, when required, up to a maximum of fifteen contact teaching hours in one week at any one time.
+Beyond this, another teacher must be recruited as needed, and the academic manager must return to delivering a maximum of five contact teaching hours per week.